MinchinWeb/openttd-wmdot/ReadMe.txt

         from Oil Rigs to Oil Refineries to earn WmDOT a little bit of money.

 -- Version History ------------------------------------------------------------
-Version 8 [2011-01-21]
-    Can now bridge over canals, rivers, and railroad tracks Fixes bug where WmDOT would crash is the generated Atlas contained no towns Version 7 [2011-01-12]
-    Added Operation Hibernia
-    Bug fixes
-    Updated to SuperLib v19 and MetaLibrary v2
-Version 6 [2011-04-28]
-    Now requires MinchinWeb's MetaLibrary v1
-    Fixes bug where WmDOT crashed because the town it was trying to build its HQ in was too big.
-    (Partially) fixes the problem of WmDOT spamming the map with roads.
-It will now only keep the best path between towns.
-Version 5 [2011-04-13]
-    Will now start building almost as fast (within ~15 days) regardless of map size.
-It does this by dividing the map into smaller chunks Tweaks to pathfinder
-    Updated for SuperLib v7
-Version 4 [2011-04-08]
+Version 9 [2012-03-14]
-    Changes to pathfinder allowing in to run in 1/20 the time in some cases Double check the road got built
-    Fix problem that was crashing WmDOT on savegame loading Rewrite the innerards to make expansion easier Version 3 [2011-03-25]
-    Fix problem loading libraries in v2 by moving pathfinder in house Version 2
-    Initial Bananas release
-    Allows multiple instances to work cooperatively Version 1
-    Initial working model (no public release)
+    Added support for FIRS water-based industries.
+Requries FIRS v0.7.1 or newer.
+    Bug fix (to work with SuperLib)

+See the attached CHANGELOG.txt for full version history.

 -- Roadmap --------------------------------------------------------------------
 These are features I hope to add to WmDOT shortly.
 However, this is subject to
     change without notice.
-However, I am open to suggestions! v9  Cleanup Crew improvements, Ship Pathfinder improvements, better FIRS support v10 Provide inter-city valuables transportation v11 Bring water and food to towns in the desert and above the snowline to help them grow v12 Provide streetcar service in towns
+However, I am open to suggestions! v10 Ship Pathfinder improvements v11 Dynamic route management v12 Grid-based road pathfinder v13 Provide inter-city valuables transportation v14 Bring water and food to towns in the desert and above the snowline to help them grow v15 Provide streetcar service in towns

 -- Known Issues ---------------------------------------------------------------
 NewGRF support has not been tested.